microsoft/aed-go-learn-content/control-flow/includes/2-switch.md

 }
 ```

 Notice that for the `default` case, you don't write an expression to validate.
+Instead, you simply include the `i` variable because you'll validate its value in the different `case` statements.

 ## Switch with Multiple Expressions
 There will be cases where more than one expression could match only one `case` statement.
 In Go, if you want to have more than one expression in the same `case` statement, you can separate them with commas (`,`).
 This allows you to avoid duplicate code.